Noel Pearson: Views

-Support for Northern Territory intervention
+Support for The Intervention

-On 20 June 2007, Pearson argued for the necessity of intervention in relation to Aboriginal child sexual abuse.
-On 21 June, in response to a report entitled "Little Children are Sacred," Australian Prime Minister John Howard declared that problems of child abuse in Northern Territory Aboriginal communities had reached a crisis point, and he initiated the "national emergency response".
-The response involved a series of interventions including, among other things, the suspension of the Racial Discrimination Act, compulsory management of Aboriginal people's income, the deployment of police and health workers, abolition of the permit system, compulsory acquisition of Aboriginal land and a ban on alcohol.
-Pearson indicated qualified support for these measures, but has received some criticism for doing so.
-On 18 July, the Indigenous Affairs Minister announced that the federal government would fund the welfare reform trials in Cape York recommended in From Hand Out to Hand Up.
+On 18 June 2007, Pearson handed a paper containing his ideas for radical welfare reform in Cape York, called "From Hand Out to Hand Up", to Families and Community Services Minister Mal Brough.
+On 20 June, he argued for the necessity of intervention in relation to Aboriginal child sexual abuse.
+On 21 June, in response to a report entitled "Little Children are Sacred", prime minister John Howard declared that problems of child abuse in Northern Territory Aboriginal communities had reached a crisis point, and he initiated the "national emergency response", also known as "The Intervention".
+The response involved a series of interventions including, among other things, the suspension of the Racial Discrimination Act, compulsory management of Aboriginal people's income, the deployment of police and health workers, abolition of the permit system, compulsory acquisition of Aboriginal land, and a ban on alcohol.
+Pearson indicated qualified support for these measures, and received some criticism for doing so.
+On 18 July, the Indigenous Affairs Minister announced that the federal government would fund the welfare reform trials in Cape York recommended in "From Handout to Hand Up".

-Pearson's position on the intervention found both support and opposition from other Indigenous leaders and members of the Australian community.
-On 30 November 2007, leading Indigenous academic Marcia Langton argued for the necessity of the emergency response in the Northern Territory.
-Langton supported Pearson's suggestions to shut down alcohol outlets and establish children's commissions and shelters in each community.
-On 7 December, on the other hand, Philip Martin, who worked on the Welfare Reform Project in Aurukun for Pearson's Cape York Partnerships between November 2006 and May 2007, argued that Pearson's welfare reform approach cannot work unless other problems, such as inadequate policing and housing, are also addressed.
+Pearson's position on the Intervention found both support and opposition from other Indigenous leaders and members of the Australian community.
+Marcia Langton supported Pearson's suggestions to shut down alcohol outlets and establish children's commissions and shelters in each community.
+Philip Martin, who had worked on the Welfare Reform Project in Aurukun for Pearson's Cape York Partnerships between November 2006 and May 2007, argued that Pearson's welfare reform approach cannot work unless other problems, such as inadequate policing and housing, were also addressed.
+In September 2007 NT Indigenous leader Galarrwuy Yunupingu, in a meeting with Mal Brough arranged by Pearson, changed his earlier position about the Intervention, and agreed with the measures.
+He agreed to set up a council of elders to advise the government on the course of the Intervention.
+However, in 2009 he reversed his position, saying that the Intervention had failed; it had not improved the lives of Aboriginal people.